Medical Billing reports to make Medical Practices Profitable

-As a physician, you need reliable and efficient business intelligence system which provides automated revenue reports of your practice.
+As a physician, you need a reliable and efficient business intelligence system that provides automated revenue reports of your practice.
 These reports will provide you with accurate information regarding the health of your practice saving you from lost revenue, keeping your practice financially sound while allowing you to free up your clinical staff and resources to better serve your patients, increasing your reimbursement average, reducing insurance company denials of payment, taking care of unpaid accounts, and decreasing denied claims.
 Use the wrong software for the job, and you will have to bear the burden of opposite results.

 Medical billing reports are crucial to saving physicians from suffering the fate of David Fairbrook whose practice lost $30,000 in just one year.
 The reason for the loss was poor billing.
 Unless a physician is ready to lose large sums of money, understanding medical billing reports and using the right software to provide automated revenue reports is a must

 1.The Accounts Receivable Aging Report

 This report serves as a gauge for the health of the practice and indicates if the billing department is doing its job properly.
 One could generate this report by hand but too much time would be involved in doing so rendering the notion of hand-generated accounts receivable aging reports impractical.
 A practice that sees 15 to 20 patients needs software to generate this report.
 If the practice is not using software, it’s losing revenue.

 Analytics helped a hospital in the Midwest with less than 200 beds to find out that its claims held were more than 27 percent higher than its peers and the result was $5.24 million in the claims held.

 The director of patient financial services at the hospital pulled out a review of the claims held and ordered A/R to help release the claim as